For years, I’ve heard of Myer’s cocktails and doing intravenous nutrient therapy.

 Still, if you’re looking for greater health this might be something you want to consider.
-This review from the Alternative Medicine Review said the following:
+This Pubmed study said the following:

 The modified “Myers’ cocktail,” which consists of magnesium, calcium, B vitamins, and vitamin C, has been found to be effective against acute asthma attacks, migraines, fatigue (including chronic fatigue syndrome), fibromyalgia, acute muscle spasm, upper respiratory tract infections, chronic sinusitis, seasonal allergic rhinitis, cardiovascular disease, and other disorders.

 And there’s probably many more things.
 Because if you’re micronutrient deficient that’s a root issue at soooo many problems.